Frequently Asked Questions

 Billing

 Monthly, per published app.
 New apps are prorated to your billing cycle anchor date.
-Account posture (Enterprise or Compliance) is a flat monthly add-on that covers your whole account.
+Enterprise ($399/mo) and Compliance ($799/mo) are a flat monthly fee that covers your whole organization and every app in it.